Abdifatah98-code/Survy-app/README.md

 # Survy-app
 simple-app about survey

-1- make .env file for the root of application exp->index.js, .env
+1- make .env file for the root of application example -> index.js, .env

 2-make nmp i